totvs/tir/README.md

 # TIR - Test Interface Robot
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/totvs/tir)

 TIR is a Python module used to create test scripts for web interfaces.
-With it, you can easily create and execute test suites and test cases for any supported Totvs' web interface systems, such as Protheus Webapp.
+With it, you can easily create and execute test suites and test cases for any supported web interface systems, such as Protheus Webapp.

 ### Current Supported Technologies